jzillmann/pdf-to-markdown/examples/Achieving-The-Paris-Climate-Agreement.md

 three-digit, and four-digit levels of the ISCO.
 ```

-2. Unpacking mid- and low-skill job categories in IRENA’s study: Some of the
+2. **Unpacking mid- and low-skill job categories in IRENA’s study**: Some of the

 ```
 categories in the IRENA studies containe jobs that are of interest from a just